Prag8855/aab/content/docs/wohnungsgeberbestatigung.md

 English_term: Confirmation from the landlord
 German_document: documents/wohnungsgeberbestaetigung.pdf
 English_document: documents/wohnungsgeberbestaetigung-english-final.pdf
-Description: An English translation of the Wohnungsgeberbestätigung.
-You must fill this document and bring it to your Anmeldung appointment.
+Description: English and German Wohnungsgeberbestätigung template.
+Fill it with your landlord.
+You need it for your Anmeldung.
 Date_created: 2019-10-26
 Related_guides:
     guides/anmeldung-in-english-berlin.md